grapl-security/grapl/README.md

 This will give you a Grapl setup that’s adequate for testing out the service.

-At this point you just need to provision the Graph databases.
-You can use the Graph Provision notebook in this repo, and the newly created 'engagement' notebook in your AWS account.
+At this point you just need to provision the Graph databases and create a user.
+You can use the `Grapl Provision` notebook in this repo, and the newly created 'engagement' notebook in your AWS account.

 ![](https://s3.amazonaws.com/media-p.slid.es/uploads/650602/images/6396963/Screenshot_from_2019-07-27_22-27-35.png)

+Go to your AWS Sagemaker Console, open the Jupyter Notebook Grapl created for you, and upload the `Grapl Provision.ipynb` in this repository.

+Run the notebook, and it will:
+* Set up the schemas for your graph database
+* Create a username, as well as a password, which you can use to log into your Grapl instance.

 You can send some test data up to the service by going to the root of the grapl repo and calling: